 It also makes sense that the prices are consistent if you’re taking the trouble to use the local currency.

 If there’s one thing I really dislike the longer I live here, is a person coming off the ferry or a plane on to this Mexican Island and immediately demanding that they take their “American money”.
 Tip: that’s pretty much “ugly American” 101.

-Many establishments will convert your bill totals on the spot, using a calculator – and they always show you their calculations, to stay on the up and up.
+Many establishments will convert your bill totals on the spot, using their posted rate and a calculator.
+They they always show you their calculations while they’re performing the conversion, to stay on the up and up.

-Be aware, they will post the exchange rate they are using – usually it’s one of the first things you’ll see as you enter, so look for it.
-That rate may not be the up-to-the-minute rate you’d find on the live Foreign Exchange Market (Forex), but they are fairly posted for all to see (sometimes, it’s better!).
+Be aware, most businesses in Cozumel post the exchange rate they are using at the moment – usually it’s one of the first things you’ll see as you enter, so look for it.
+That rate may not be the up-to-the-minute rate you’d find on the live Foreign Exchange Market (Forex), but they are clearly posted for all to see (sometimes, it’s better!).

 Getting Pesos from Cozumel ATMs: Safe, with Common Sense

 Don’t let all this worry you.
 Acquiring pesos is easier and safer than ever, as you can go to one of many, bank-backed ATMs in the downtown area to withdraw cash, simply using your home ATM card.

 Large and familiar bank names like HSBC, Santander, Banamex (part of Citibank) and others are part of interbank networks you already know, like Cirrus and Plus ATM consortiums.
 Just look for the familiar logos.

 Pro Cozumel Currency tip #1: As in any other town in the world, do not use the stand-alone, private and super sketchy looking ATMs you might find on random street corners.
 These are far more prone to scams of various kinds.
 Just avoid them.